matthieu-beteille/cljs-firebase-facebook/README.md

 ## Description

-Small project showing how to implement a minimal facebook login system using ClojureScript (reagent), and Firebase.
+Small project implementing a minimal facebook login system using ClojureScript (reagent), and Firebase.

 ## Configuration